lindaprotocol/documentation-en/docs/introduction/overview.md

 **Compile in SimpleWebCompiler for ABI and ByteCode**

 Copy the code example above to SimpleWebCompiler to get ABI and ByteCode.
-Because TRON's compiler is a little different from Ethereum, so you can not get ABI and ByteCode by using Remix.
+Because LINDA's compiler is a little different from Ethereum, so you can not get ABI and ByteCode by using Remix.
 But it will soon be supported.

 **Using wallet-cli to Deploy**